powercap/raplcap/README.md

 ## Usage

+See the man pages for the `rapl-configure` binaries, or run them with the `-h` or `--help` option for instructions.

-The [raplcap.h](inc/raplcap.h) header provides the C interface along with detailed function documentation.
+The [raplcap.h](inc/raplcap.h) header provides the C interface along with detailed function documentation for using the libraries.

 For backend-specific runtime dependencies, see the README files in their implementation subdirectories: